Nikkei edges near 30-year high on recovery hopes, heavy machinery stocks' gains

 Rollouts of COVID-19 vaccines are propping up hopes that the economic recovery can gain momentum next year, despite the headwinds from a recently-found more infectious strain and a delay in U.S. pandemic relief package.

+The Nikkei is likely to be stable between 26,000 and 27,000 for the time being, said Yutaka Miura, senior technical strategist at Mizuho Securities.

+“But if the dollar falls considerably below 103 yen, we could see selling in Japanese shares,” he added.

-Aeon rose 3.9% to hit a record high, after the retailer revised its earnings outlook higher for the year to February as consumer confidence picked up after a coronavirus-induced slump.
+Aeon rose 3.5% to a record high after the retailer revised its earnings outlook higher for the year to February, as consumer confidence picked up after a coronavirus-induced slump.

 Heavy machinery firms gained after Nikkei newspaper reported Japan’s new zero emission strategy would target a massive increase in offshore wind power.